captainalan/pelican-test/content/arch-linux-install.md

 generate an `fstab` file based on how `mnt` looks.
 Running this command will just output a bunch of stuff.

+If you made a swap partition earlier and you don't see it here, you should do `swapon /dev/sdaX` (replace `/dev/sdaX` with your swap partition of course).
+If you're going to use a **swap file** later, don't worry about this now&mdash;
+you can edit things later.

 We need to save these things to a file.
 Run
 `genfstab -U /mnt >> /mnt/etc/fstab`.